This article originally published in October has been updated to take account of the controversy surrounding the prime minister’s latest comments.

-Boris Johnson has sparked confusion after telling the UK parliament that there will be “no checks” between Northern Ireland and Britain under the new Brexit deal – despite evidence to the contrary from trade experts, official documents, and the text of the divorce deal itself.
+Boris Johnson has repeated claims that there will be “no checks” between Northern Ireland and Britain under his new Brexit deal – despite evidence to the contrary from trade experts, official documents, and the text of the divorce deal itself.

 Under the new protocol in the UK-EU divorce deal, Northern Ireland would leave the EU's customs union with the rest of the UK, which wants to pursue an independent trade policy.
 But, in practice, it would follow EU customs rules and remain aligned with some aspects of the EU's single market.

 Unionists are furious at proposals they allege weaken the territory’s position as part of the United Kingdom, creating a “border down the Irish Sea”.
 The question of possible extra checks and controls within the UK is highly sensitive.

 On Friday (December 6) the prime minister was asked about a leaked UK Treasury document on the impact of the Brexit deal on trade between Britain and Northern Ireland.
 It says there would be checks relating to customs, rules of origin, and regulatory standards.
 “That’s complete nonsense,” Boris Johnson replied.

 He followed up in an interview for Sky News, insisting to Sophy Ridge on Sunday that he was telling the truth over his assurances about bureaucracy.
 You can view the interview and read the transcript.

 The prime minister said his renegotiated divorce agreement with the EU was a “brilliant deal” because “it allows the whole of the UK to come out of the EU including Northern Ireland”.

 Asked whether the Treasury document, the government's own impact assessment and the Brexit Secretary were wrong, and he was right, the prime minister replied "yes".